VoIP monitoring with PRTG

-- QoS Round Trip Sensor: The QoS Roundtrip Sensor monitors the quality of the network connection while taking QoS parameters such as latency, packet loss, and jitter into consideration.
-Read more about the QoS Roundtrip Sensor here.
+The QoS (Quality of Service) Round Trip Sensor monitors the quality of the network connection while taking QoS parameters such as latency, packet loss, and jitter into consideration.
+Read more about the QoS (Quality of Service) Round Trip Sensor here.

 This sensor takes advantage of the ability of Cisco devices, which feature IP SLA, to read and analyze data.
 Find out more about the Cisco IP SLA Sensor here.

 Even Cisco devices with CBQoS can be monitored with their own special sensor.
 Find out more about the SNMP Cisco CBQoS Sensor here.